• SOMATIC Practices

 Moving Shame

-Gemma Lucas is a Yoga teacher and researcher who is currently exploring how shame is an under-acknowledged factor in our mental health, especially when underpinned by harmful gender norms.
-Her yoga sessions are designed to ground us in compassionate self-acceptance.
-She has run two sets of workshops at QUEERCIRCLE which aimed to gently guide us and ask us to reflect on our own personal experiences of the discomfort of shame and its social and cultural causes.
+Gemma Lucas is a Yoga teacher and researcher who explores how shame is an under-acknowledged factor in our mental health, especially when underpinned by harmful gender norms.
+Her workshops allow for gentle reflections on our own personal experiences of the discomfort of shame and its social and cultural causes.
 ‘Together we will explore how creative practices can help us to (re)move shame in our bodies and lives.’
-These event was co-designed with MJ Barker.
-Image from the zine Welcome Monster Feelings.